eislab-cps/m7011e/labs/oral-examination-guide.md

 ## Sample Examination Flow

 ### Opening (2-3 minutes)
-- "Tell me about your role in the team and what you implemented"
+- "Tell me about your role in the team and what you contributed"
-- "What was the most challenging part of your implementation?"
+- "What was your most significant technical contribution to this project?"

-### Code Deep Dive (8-10 minutes)
+### Design Decision Deep Dive (6-8 minutes)
-- "Show me the most complex function you wrote"
-- "Walk me through your authentication implementation"
+- "Walk me through a major architectural decision you were involved in"
-- "Explain your database schema design choices"
+- "Show me how you validated this approach"
+- "What alternatives did you consider and why did you reject them?"

+### AI Collaboration Assessment (6-8 minutes)
+- "Give me a specific example of effective AI collaboration"
+- "Show me a case where you had to correct or reject AI suggestions"
+- "How did you ensure AI-generated code met your requirements?"

-### Architecture Discussion (8-10 minutes)
+### Architecture & Integration (4-6 minutes)
-- "Draw your system architecture on the whiteboard"
+- "Draw your system architecture and explain the data flow"
-- "Trace a user request from frontend to database and back"
+- "How does your component integrate with the rest of the system?"
-- "What would you change if you had to start over?"
+- "What would happen if [component] failed?"

-### Technology & Problem Solving (5-7 minutes)
+### Problem Solving (2-4 minutes)
-- "Why did you choose your technology stack?"
 - "How would you handle [hypothetical scenario]?"
-- "What would you add next if you had more time?"
+- "What would you improve if you started this project over?"

 ## Red Flags - Automatic Concerns